 Again a minor detail, but it has huge consequences.

-If you would like to check your current site speed and get suggestions on how to boost the speed, check out PageSpeed Insights by Google.
+If you would like to check your current site speed and get suggestions on how to boost the speed, check out this article.

 Don't worry, you don't need to pay a lawyer the big bucks to write you one of these.
 You just need to explain to the website visitor, in a transparent way, where their information is being stored (if at all) and what is being done with that information.

 Have A Physical Address On Your Site

 This is something that Google looks for to see that you are a legitimate business and not some scammer who's claiming they're in California but really on the other side of the planet.